CsatiZoltan/t8code-wiki/Debugging-with-valgrind.md

 t8code aims to handle memory with care.
 Our goal is to avoid any memory-leaks.
 Nevertheless, memory-leaks can occur during development and it can be challenging to find and fix them.

-A first hint, that something is wrong can be the message:
+A first hint that something is wrong can be the message:
 ```
 Abort: Finalize
 Abort: ../../t8code/sc/src/sc.c:1384